Split-n-Chain: Privacy-Preserving Multi-Node Split Learning with Blockchain-Based Auditability: Split-n-Chain : Our Proposed Solution

 \subsection{Phase I: Bootstrapping}

 Boostrapping consists of four stages: \textit{collection of node information}, \textit{estimation of computational power of intermediate nodes}, \textit{splitting neural network} and \textit{generation of the genesis block}.
-All these steps are performed by a bootstrap server which is aware of the hyperparameters of the deep-learning neural network.
+All these steps are performed by a bootstrap server which is aware of the hyperparameters of the deep neural network.
 All data-source nodes, intermediate nodes, and the terminal node connect to the bootstrap server to register themselves on the computation chain over which the neural network will be trained.
 The bootstrap server has information regarding the configuration of the neural network which includes the details of the layers controlled by the data-source nodes, the terminal node, and layers to be distributed among the intermediate nodes (see Table \ref{table:model_config}).
-Each of the four stages is discussed as follows.